Sleep better with Dr. Andrew Weil's 4-7-8 Breathing Technique

 The 4-7-8 ratio is more important than the specific amount of time

 Here’s an important little detail: The 4-7-8 ratio is more important than the specific amount of time spent on each phase.
 So feel free to speed the exercise up, or slow it down, until it feels right to you.
 Breath Ball Pro provides a handy breathing rhythm control that enables you to adjust the speed during the breathing exercise.
 If you haven’t tried Breath Ball Pro yet, we recommend you to activate the free test period on the “Pro-Screen.”
 It enables all the pro features for 48 hours – completely free of charge, with no strings attached!

 It will happen that your mind starts to wander during this exercise.
 It’s a natural thing before falling asleep.
 When you notice it, gently direct your thoughts back to the breathing technique and continue until you softly fall asleep.

 As with every breathing exercise, it will take some time until you’re used to it and till you start getting good results.
 Please try to stick with it for at least five days in a row.
-Once you’ve figured it out, the 4:7:8 breathing exercise will get you to sleep in just a few minutes.
+Once you’ve figured it out, the 4-7-8 breathing exercise can get you to sleep in just a few minutes.